openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

    class Derived extends Base implements Interface {
       public override public_member() {}
-         // Public member can be overriden and/or implemented by the public one public override protected_member() {}
+         // Public member can be overridden and/or implemented by the public one public override protected_member() {}
-         // Protected member can be overriden by the protected or public one internal internal_member() {}
+         // Protected member can be overridden by the protected or public one internal internal_member() {}
-         // Internal member can be overriden by the internal one only override private_member() {}
+         // Internal member can be overridden by the internal one only override private_member() {}
          // A compile-time error occurs if an attempt is made to override private member }